-Building a culture that prioritizes employee feedback and engagement is not easy and deserves to be rewarded.
-Being recognized as a best place to work in the federal government is a testament to the hard work of an agency's leadership and staff.
+Building a culture that prioritizes employee feedback and engagement is not easy government is a testament to the hard work of an agency's leadership and staff.
 The Best Places to Work rankings offer the opportunity to market the employee experience at your agency to internal and external audiences.